QUALITY CONTROL, LABEL LIES

 both human and pet food labels raise risk of contamination.

 owners and veterinarians love to

-talk about and worry about, it's nutrition.
+talk about, its Canine Nutrition.
 There are thousands of authoritative

 First, some elementary stuff.
 Pet food

 research facilities have established what constitutes good canine

 nutrition.
 Problem is, the lab technician's idea of "good nutrition"